cobwebch/external_import/Documentation/Administration/GeneralTca/Index.rst

   string

 Description
-  This property is not part of the general information anymore.
+  This property is not part of the general configuration anymore.
 Please refer to :ref:`the dedicated chapter <administration-additionalfields>`.

 Scope